scaleway/terraform-provider-scaleway/docs/resources/instance_volume.md

 - `id` - The ID of the volume.
 - `server_id` - The id of the associated server.
-- `organization_id` - The ID of the organization the volume is associated with.
+- `organization_id` - The organization ID the volume is associated with.

 ## Import